Danniesantos/credit-flow/README.md

 ---

-# Features Implemented
+# Features

+## Customer Management

+The customer module supports:

+- Create a customer
+- Update customer information
+- Retrieve customer by ID
+- Retrieve all customers with pagination
+- Deactivate customer

+### Business Rules

+- Customer names must contain at least 3 characters.
+- Date of birth cannot be in the future.
+- Customers are created with **ACTIVE** status by default.
+- A customer cannot be deactivated twice.
+- A customer cannot be deactivated while having open credits.
+- Updates automatically refresh the last modification timestamp.
+- Domain validation is enforced through Value Objects and business rules.

+---

-## Credit
+## Credit Management

+The credit module currently supports:

 - Request a new credit
-- Simulate credit
+- Simulate a credit
-- Analyze credit
+- Analyze a credit
 - Retrieve credit details

+### Business Rules

+- Credit simulation calculates interest before approval.
+- Installments are automatically generated.
+- The last installment adjusts rounding differences.
+- Installment due dates are generated using a due date policy.
+- Credits are initially created with **UNDER_ANALYSIS** status.

+---

-## Installments
+## Installment Management

+Installments are automatically created when a credit request is submitted.

+Current implementation includes:

 - Automatic installment generation
-- Monthly due date policy
+- Monthly due date calculation
 - Installment status management

-## Domain

-- Rich domain model
-- Value Objects
-- Encapsulated business rules
-- Domain validation
-- Factory classes
-- Mapping between layers
+- Precise monetary calculation using BigDecimal
+- Rounding adjustment on the last installment

 ---

 # Database

-The project uses PostgreSQL as the relational database.
+The application uses PostgreSQL as the relational database.

 Database versioning is managed using Flyway migrations.